Kong/ngx_wasm_module/docs/INSTALL.md

 make install
 ```

-Finally, verify that the produced binary has been compiled with ngx_wasm_module:
+Finally, verify that the produced binary has been compiled with
+ngx_wasmx_module:

 ```
-nginx -V # output should contain '--add-module=/path/to/ngx_wasm_module'
+nginx -V # output should contain '--add-module=/path/to/ngx_wasmx_module'
 ```

 > Make sure that the `nginx` binary in your `$PATH` is the one that you just